USA World Cup 2022 soccer fixtures: Dates, kick-off times and latest team news for Qatar

 The World Cup final will take place on Sunday, December 18 at 3pm at Lusail Iconic Stadium.

-Berhalter has named a 26-man squad for the tournament, and with an average age of 25 years and 175 days, it is the second youngest of any teams in Qatar.
+Berhalter named a 26-man team for the tournament, and with an average age of 25 years and 175 days, it is the second youngest of any teams in Qatar.
 It can be found in full here.